Composite

 Argyle answers with a championship performance.

 Katie Garner leads the way with a remarkable performance, opening with an even-par 72 to set a new individual school record.
-She followed with a 78 in the final round to claim the individual tournament title.
+She follows with a 78 in the final round to claim the individual tournament title.
 Garner’s steady play gives the Lady Eagles a strong anchor from the start and helps set the tone for a memorable weekend.

 Freshman Ryan Purczynski delivers an outstanding varsity performance as well, opening with a 73 and finishing fourth overall after an 82 in the second round.
-Madison Wert and Claire Jensen each carded first-round 77s and second-round 79s to tie for fifth place, giving Argyle four players near the top of the final individual standings.
+Madison Wert and Claire Jensen each card first-round 77s and second-round 79s to tie for fifth place, giving Argyle four players near the top of the final individual standings.
 Lauren Justice adds rounds of 80 and 83, while Maddie Wilson improves from an 89 on day one to an 86 on day two.

 The first round grabs the attention, but the second round says just as much about the team.

 That combination of firepower and composure makes the weekend especially impressive.
-The Lady Eagles not only set records, but also proved they can handle difficult conditions and finish the job against a strong regional field.
+The Lady Eagles not only set records, but also prove they can handle difficult conditions and finish the job against a strong regional field.

 Argyle leaves Lubbock with more than a trophy.
 The Lady Eagles leave with momentum, confidence, and the kind of early spring performance that points toward what the season can become.